 Phenotype - A term in growing that is used to identify a plant’s general physical characteristics such as color, height, and branch configuration as well as the strain effectiveness and taste.

 Phytocannabinoid - The naturally occurring cannabinoids within the cannabis plant

 Pistil - Part of a female plant anatomy.
 For cannabis specifically it’s identified as the tiny hair-like extensions found on flower which range from white to dark orange-brown in color.
 When left unfertilized these will change and be indicative of ripeness.

 Ruderalis - A low-THC genus of cannabis that is primarily used for it’s CBD rich genetics.
 Known for its hardy nature and ability to survive harsh climates this “autoflowering” variety originates from Russia.
 (See also autoflowering)

 Leafly: What Is Cannabis Ruderalis?

-Sativa - One of the three classifications of cannabis that has shifted from its original botanical definition to describe stout, broad-leaf plants commonly associated with sedative effects.
+Sativa - One of the three classifications of cannabis that has shifted from its original botanical definition to describe tall, narrow-leaved plants commonly associated with stimulating effects.